DinoChiesa/get-gcp-access-token/README.md

 The aud, sub, and azp attributes just identify the audience, subject, and authorized party.
 Those are unique IDs for the Google Cloud platform, for that particular principal.

+More often you will not be sending the access token to an endpoint that merely gives you information about the token.
+More often you will be sending it to a googleapis.com endpoint to perform some task related to managing cloud resources.
+In the Apigee realm, that might be "deploy a proxy revision", but it can be lots of other things, related to other parts of Google Cloud.

 ## Three Ways to Get a Token